HEMORRHAGIC GASTROENTERITIS (HGE)

 The average AHDS patient will have a pcv of at least 57%.

 The measurement of the pcv also usually includes some sort of measurement of total protein (sometimes called “total solids”).
-In AHDS, the total protein measurement from the blood sample is low.
+In AHDS, the total protein measurement from the blood sample is paradoxically normal or low.

 There are several aspects to the AHDS syndrome and they do not all have to be present to make the diagnosis.
 The syndrome elements your veterinarian will be looking for are: